alexdelprete/HA-NeoPool-MQTT/README.md

 2. Home Assistant MQTT integration properly working
 3. The integration is released as a Home Assistant package, check HA docs on how to configure HA for package usage
 4. The lovelace UI is extracted from the raw lovelace file, edit your raw lovelace config and paste the contents of the yaml file

+# Credits
+Big thanks to @fdebrus for inspiring me and @curzon01 for the great support.

 # Coffee